Hunger and Nutrition Facts

 - delayed in developmental capacities such as brain function, and

 - more prone to disease.

 - swollen and bleeding gums,

-It is not as visible as severe malnutrition, hence receives less media attention than famines or outright starvation, for instance, nevertheless it is a much larger and chronic problem.
-Severe malnutrition, particularly in young children and infants, can lead to death.
+Undernutrition is not as visible as severe malnutrition, hence receiving less media attention than famines or outright starvation; nevertheless, it is a much larger and chronic problem.
+Severe malnutrition, particularly in young children and infants, can lead to death (UNICEF, 2015b).

 Extent of the Problem